jasonpilz/Alexa_Particle/README.md

 1. Go to the [AWS Console](https://console.aws.amazon.com) and click on the Lambda link.
 Note: ensure you are in us-east (N. Virginia) or you won't be able to use Alexa with Lambda.
 2. Click on the Create a Lambda Function or Get Started Now button.
-3. Under 'Select Blueprint', click `Skip`.
+3. Under 'Select Blueprint', click 'Skip'.
 4. Name the Lambda Function `Particle`.
 5. Select runtime of `Node.js 0.10`
 6. Go to the the [src directory](https://github.com/jasonpilz/alexa_particle/tree/master/ASK/src), select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
 7. Upload the .zip file to the Lambda.
 8. Keep the Handler as index.handler (this refers to the main js file in the zip).
-9. Create a basic execution role and click `Allow`.
-Click `Next`, then `Create function`.
+9. Create a basic execution role and click 'Allow'.
+Click 'Next', then 'Create function'.
-10. Return to the main Lambda page, and click on "Event sources" -> "Add event source".
+10. Return to the main Lambda page, and click on 'Event sources' -> 'Add event source'.
-11. Choose Alexa Skills Kit and click `Submit`.
+11. Choose Alexa Skills Kit and click 'Submit'.
 12. Click on your Lambda function name and copy the ARN to be used later in the Alexa Skill Setup.

 #### Alexa Skill Setup